Providing an integrated experience

 The AccountService API allows you to associate users with a particular provider, such as an enterprise service or social networking account.
-Each account contains a set of supported services, such as contacts, geolocations, and so on.
+Each account contains a set of supported services, such as contacts and geolocations.
 You can use these classes to retrieve information about an account and its provider and services.

-The ContactService API lets you add, modify, and delete entries in the Contacts application on a device.
+The ContactService API lets you add, change, and delete entries in the Contacts app on a device.
 You can add new contacts and specify information such as email and postal addresses, phone numbers, photos, and so on.
 You can also specify more detailed information about a contact, such as whether a phone number is a work phone number, home phone number, or mobile phone number.

-The NotebookService API lets you add and modify entries in the Remember application on a device.
-This application stores items in list-type structures called notebooks.
+The NotebookService API lets you add and change entries in the Remember app on a device.
+This app stores items in list-type structures called notebooks.
 Each notebook can contain a list of items or tasks called notebook entries.
 A notebook entry represents a single thought or action that a user might want to track.
-Users can use the Remember application to track any list-based information they want.
+Users can use the Remember app to track any list-based information they want.

-One of the ways that you can get users hooked on your application is by allowing them to communicate with other users and other types of devices.
-On BlackBerry 10 you have a number of different options for communication, including BBM integration, telephony, NFC, and Bluetooth.
+One of the ways that you can get users hooked on your app is by allowing them to communicate with other users and other types of devices.
+On BlackBerry 10, you have a number of different options for communication, including BBM integration, telephony, NFC, and Bluetooth.

 Creating a BBM connected app is a great way to promote and keep users engaged with your app.
 You can use BBM in your app to allow users to share information, or invite others to try your app.
 In addition, if you are looking to create an app that meets the Built for BlackBerry certification, including BBM support is a great way to help meet the necessary criteria.

 One of the most important aspects of keeping your users connected is including telephony functionality.
 You can include telephony support in your app to find and display a phone number, place a call, or interact with an external system using DTMF.